Frequently Asked QuestionsMy approach, fees, insurance, scheduling and more.

 Yes, as a licensed psychotherapist, I am able to also provide talk therapy.

 Whether or not music is part of our work together, I always integrate mindfulness, imagery, and body/breath awareness into sessions.
 I believe that true growth happens when there’s a connection between your body and mind, and a deepened relationship with your inner world.

 Who do you work with?

-I work with women who are ready to step out of old patterns of relating and show up in the world – their work, their relationships, their families – in a calm and empowered way.
-I have a sweet spot for helping women in their 20s and 30s explore their capacity for living and relating from a place of calm and power.
+I specialize in working with women who are ready to step out of old patterns of relating and show up in the world – for their work, their relationships, themselves – in a calm and empowered way.

 Where do sessions take place?

 Sessions take place in my comfortable and convenient office in Midtown Manhattan, at 202 West 40th Street (between 7th and 8th Avenues).
 The office is convenient to most subway lines, Grand Central, Port Authority, and Penn Station.

 I am available for sessions Tuesdays – Fridays.